jansabbe/todo-app/README.md

 https://user-images.githubusercontent.com/648689/203825624-793471e2-896a-4095-b0f5-ce1271b849b9.mov

-When the user adds a todo in the <AddTodoForm> component (doing a `POST` to `/api/todos`), the <TodoList> will show this new todo.
+When the user adds a todo in the `<AddTodoForm>` component (doing a `POST` to `/api/todos`), the `<TodoList>` will show this new todo.
 A user can then mark the todo as done or delete it.
 We would like to test if this actually happens:

 Create tests in `src/app.test.tsx`:

 -   user types something in the description and clicks add.
 The todo shows up in the list.
--   start of with a single todo item in the list.
+-   start off with a single todo item in the list.
 When the user marks it as done, the footer should show 'All done!'
--   start of with a single todo item in the list.
+-   start off with a single todo item in the list.
 When the user deletes it, the text 'Add some todos' should show up

 The components we are testing are executing REST calls.
 Luckily we are not testing against the real backend.
 In `src/test-lib/test-server.ts`
 [msw](https://mswjs.io/) is being used to [fake](https://martinfowler.com/bliki/TestDouble.html) our backend.
 In `src/setupTests.ts` we make sure